diffusionflow/iclr25/_posts/2025-04-28-distill-example.md

 $$
 where $$\lambda_t$$ is the log signal-to-noise ratio, and $$\textcolor{green}{w(\lambda_t)}$$ is the **weighting function**, balancing the importance of the loss at different noise levels.
 The term $$\mathrm{d}\lambda / {\mathrm{d}t}$$ in the training objective seems unnatural and in the literature is often merged with the weighting function.
 However, their separation helps *disentangle* the factors of noise schedule and weighting function clearly, and helps emphasize the more important weighting components.

-Flow matching also fits in the training objective, recall the conditional flow matching objective used by <d-cite key="lipman2022flow, liu2022flow"></d-cite> is
+Flow matching uses a training objective.
+Below is the conditional flow matching objective used by <d-cite key="lipman2022flow, liu2022flow"></d-cite> :

 $$
 \begin{equation}